QwikDev/qwik/.changeset/tender-files-press.md

 '@builder.io/qwik': patch
 ---

-Do not allow object methods to be serialized with style prop
+FIX: Do not allow object methods to be serialized with style prop